NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/ONT/ONT_Tutorial.rst

 For this tutorial, you will not be needing an interactive session.
 Instead you will be submitting jobs to the SLURM queue system.

-Log in to Pelle.
+Open a terminal and log in to Pelle.
 Note that in Pelle, you will have to login using 2-factor authentication (2FA).

 .. code-block:: bash